What can I eat after a dental implant treatment? Recipes and advice

 • 1 mint leaf

-• In a pot of boiling water, cook the diced and peeled apple for about 15 minutes.
+• In a pot of boiling water, cook the peeled and diced apple for approximately 15 minutes.

 • Then add the apple and mash with a fork.
-Mix everything very well until you get a homogeneous paste.
+Mix everything well until you have a smooth paste.

-• Serve it in a bowl and add some mint leaves or a dash of honey on top.
+• Serve it in a bowl and add a few mint leaves or a drizzle of honey on top.

 Strawberry cream